JazzyLazzy/Run_Track/README.md

 # Run_Track

-Half-Finished Android App to track your running.
-It works I guess...
+Android App to track your running.
+It works I guess...but the UX definitely needs a massive touch-up, and there are still a lot of bugs.